tea522/tea522.github.io/_pages/about.md

 Papers and Preprints
 ======

-(with Changzheng Li, Rui Xiong and Mingzhi Yang),  Quantum Schubert calculus for smooth Schubert divisors of $$F\ell_n$$, preprint at arXiv: math.AG/2509.17857.
+(with Changzheng Li, Rui Xiong and Mingzhi Yang),  Quantum Schubert calculus for smooth Schubert divisors of $$ F\ell_n $$, preprint at arXiv: math.AG/2509.17857.

 (with Hua-Zhong Ke and Changzheng Li), Towards small quantum Chern character, preprint at arXiv: math.AG/2507.12333.